George Washington Smith Restages The Black Crook

-Edgar Degas created his oil canvas Mlle Fiocre in the Ballet “The Source”.
+Edgar Degas creates his oil painting Mlle Fiocre in the Ballet “The Source.”

-Feb 24: The impeachment process against Andrew Johnson was initiated.
+Feb 24: The impeachment process against Andrew Johnson is initiated.

-Jul 9: Francis L. Cardozo was elected in South Carolina as Secretary of State and became the first African American to hold a statewide office in the United States.
+Jul 9: Francis L. Cardozo is elected in South Carolina as Secretary of State and becomes the first African American to hold a statewide office in the United States.

-Nov 3: Ulysses S. Grant won the 21st presidential election and later, was nominated the 18th President of the United States of America.
+Nov 3: Ulysses S. Grant wins the 21st presidential election and is later nominated the 18th President of the United States of America.

-Nov 27: George Custer led federal troops in the massacre of more than 100 Native American, on an official reservation beside the Washita River.
+Nov 27: George Custer leads federal troops in the massacre of more than 100 Native Americans on an official reservation beside the Washita River.

-Jul 28: Seward Treaty of 1868 was signed: a landmark treaty between the United States and Qing China.
+Jul 28: Seward Treaty of 1868 is signed: a landmark treaty between the United States and Qing China.

-The capital, Edo, was renamed Tokyo, after Tokugawa rule is declared over.
+The capital of Japan, Edo, is renamed Tokyo after Tokugawa rule is declared over.

 Benjamin Disraeli becomes British prime minister.

 Arts & Sciences